PatrickKyei/exception/_posts/2022-12-02-maybe-we-will-meet-again.md

 ---
 title: I Hope You Live Your Best Life
 date: 2022-12-02 15:00:00 +00
-categories: [Life, Understanding]
+categories: [Life, Communication]
-tags: [communication, life, understood]     # TAG names should always be lowercase
+tags: [communication, life, conflict]     # TAG names should always be lowercase
 ---

-Dear ...,
+Dear

 It's been weighing on my mind for a while now, and I can't keep it to myself any longer.
 I'm concerned about the misunderstanding that happened between you ad I.